ISR Systems and Technology

 As Head of ISR and Tactical Systems, he oversees the division's primary responsibilities—surface surveillance and undersea warfare ISR systems, counterinsurgency and counterterrorism, and air vehicle survivability.
 This division develops advanced techniques and prototypes in radio-frequency (RF), electro-optical, infrared, and acoustic systems; sensor algorithms; adaptive array processing; embedded hardware and software computing; and integrated sensing and decision support.

 As the Director of Beaver Works, which is jointly chartered by MIT Lincoln Laboratory and the MIT School of Engineering, Dr. Shin is responsible for directing the overall mission of the center.
 This facility supports project-based learning experiences and is open to all MIT students, faculty, researchers, and Lincoln Laboratory staff.
 It provides spaces for collaborative concept development and tools for hands-on fabrication of innovative prototypes.
-In 2014, Dr. Shin received the Irwin Sizer Award for the Most Significant Improvement to MIT Education in recognition of his vision and significant efforts that led to the establishment of the Beaver Center.
+In 2014, Dr. Shin received the Irwin Sizer Award for the Most Significant Improvement to MIT Education in recognition of his vision and significant efforts that led to the establishment of the MIT Lincoln Laboratory Beaver Works.

 Prior to his appointment as Head of the ISR and Tactical Systems Division, Dr. Shin led the Homeland Protection and Tactical Systems Division, overseeing the Air Vehicle Survivability Evaluation Program (Air Force Red Team); Rapid Capability Technical Assessment Program (Air Force Blue Team); Counterinsurgency and Counterterrorism programs, Homeland Security and Homeland Air Defense programs, Chem/Bio Defense programs, and FAA Air Traffic Control Technology programs.